The 5 Things Men 40+ Want in Life (and How to Get Them)

 • True To You: A Therapists Guide To Stop Pleasing Others and Start Being Yourself, is a useful read on spotting unhelpful patterns and being more yourself.

-• Nonviolent Communication: Life Changing Tools for Health Relationships, is a useful read on communicating your needs and getting your needs met.
+• Nonviolent Communication: Life Changing Tools for Healthy Relationships, is a useful read on communicating your needs and getting your needs met.
 So many blokes find this book useful.

 • The New Manhood is a a timeless men’s classic.
 A “handbook for men” it offers up a no nonsense look at all aspects of being a man, including wearing a mask, fixing things with fathers, intimacy, masculinity, marriage and being a dad (what Biddulph calls a mask, Brene Brown calls armour).